KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-5-scripts.md

 1. Open a new file in your CodingandCocktails folder by typing `vim CnCScript.sh`.
     {% hint style='info' %}
-   * the '.sh' is optional but makes it easy for you to tell what files are scripts
+    The '.sh' is optional but makes it easy for you to tell what files are scripts
     {% endhint %}

 2. Enter the following in your script.
 Remember, you'll type `i` to enter INSERT mode in vim.
+If you'd like to add more comments such as an author or date to your script, you can do that by starting the comment line with `#`.

    * ```
      #!/bin/bash